Working with Sections in PowerPoint Library

 Next

-'Save the PowerPoint presentation
+'Saves the destination PowerPoint presentation

 You can download a complete working sample from GitHub.